 Our Value Added Tax Number is GB244 0466 80.

 We are authorised and regulated by the SRA.
 The SRA is an independent regulatory body and redress systems are provided through the SRA and the Legal Ombudsman.
-Our members are solicitors, registered foreign lawyers or registered European lawyers authorised to practice in England & Wales and regulated by the SRA in the United Kingdom, or non-registered European lawyers.
-Some members may also be authorised to practice law in other jurisdictions.
+Our members are solicitors, registered foreign lawyers or otherwise approved managers regulated by the SRA in England & Wales.
+Some members may be solely or additionally authorised to practise law in jurisdictions other than England & Wales.

 Our professional standards and regulations may be accessed at www.sra.org.uk/solicitors/standards-regulations.

-We only accept client funds where they arise from or are in relation to an underlying transaction on which we have been engaged by the client.
+We only accept client funds where they arise from or are in relation to an underlying transaction on which we have been engaged by you as the client.

 We maintain separately identified client accounts with a bank or banks of our choosing.
 These are presently held with Lloyds Bank plc in London.
 Separate accounts are maintained for our clients' principal operating currencies, presently Pounds Sterling, Euros and United States Dollars.

-All client funds will be held in instant access General Client Accounts unless we and the client agree otherwise.
+All client funds will be held in instant access general client accounts unless we and you as the client agree otherwise.
+In relation to interest on amounts in our client accounts, our client account interest payment policy is available here.

 In common with other law firms and professionals in the UK, we are bound to comply with the requirements of UK anti-money laundering law.
 This involves our taking positive steps in relation to our dealings with clients and matters on which we are working.